If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 To get the best 4K UHD image quality, you must have 4K-compatible technology from the source to the TV.

-These means the content from your media streaming devices, such as on Netflix, your television, or 4K UHD Blu-ray player all have to be in 4K UHD.
+This means the content from your media streaming devices, such as on Netflix, your television, or a 4K UHD Blu-ray player, must be in 4K UHD.
 If not, the image quality will be downgraded to 1080p HD (or less).

-Similarly, to get great looking HDR images, you’ll need the TV, streaming devices, Blu-ray player and source content to all be HDR compatible.
-As I mentioned in the previous section, there are several versions of the HDR specification.
-When buying content, its critical to make sure everything is compatible.
+Similarly, to get great-looking HDR images, you’ll need the TV, streaming devices, Blu-ray player, and source content to be HDR compatible.
+As I mentioned in the previous section, several versions of the HDR specification exist.
+When buying content, it’s critical to make sure everything is compatible.

-For more details on the differences between 4K UHD, Blu-ray and DVD resolutions, check out my article here.
+Check out my article here for more details on the differences between 4K UHD, Blu-ray, and DVD resolutions.

-Overall, each needs content produced in its native format for best results.
+Overall, each needs content produced in its native format for the best results.

 Details